Skip to content

 Grep Catches credential search patterns outside the project

-MCP Generic classification for third-party tool servers
+MCP Generic classification for third-party tool servers, with bundled coverage for known servers

-Install | Configure | How it works | Getting started
+Install | Configure | How it works | Getting started | Privacy